corpbob/haproxy-setup-ansible/README.md

-# This is a simple setup for a Highly Available HAProxy
+# This is a simple setup for a Highly Available HAProxy Using Ansible

 ## The setup